mcbuddy/testivai-visual-regression/memory-bank/activeContext.md

-# Active Context: TestivAI Visual Regression
+# Active Context: testivAI Visual Regression

 ## Current Work Focus

-The TestivAI Visual Regression project has successfully evolved from a monorepo architecture to include a comprehensive, interactive HTML report system.
+The testivAI Visual Regression project has successfully evolved from a monorepo architecture to include a comprehensive, interactive HTML report system.
 The project now features a professional visual regression dashboard inspired by Allure reports, with Git short SHA-based history management and client-side interactivity.

 **Enhanced Project Structure:**
 ```